hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/8-smd_simulations.rst

         one should consider this question genuinely, as this could save significant amount of computation time for sampling the CV.
 We have chosen a different approach here, we ran a QM/MM scan along the N1-hydride distance using Qsite_ package (Gaussian_ can also be used).
-From the QM/MM scan, we found that the N1-hydride distance has an initial minimum around 2.0 Angstrom, hence we have chose 2.0 Angstrom our starting distance to steer hydride atom from N5 atom to N1 atom.
+From the QM/MM scan, we found that the N1-hydride distance has an initial minimum around 2.0 Angstrom, hence we have chosen 2.0 Angstrom as our starting distance to steer hydride atom from N5 atom to N1 atom.